seafishleo/HW/HW19/README.md

 ## Summary:
 ### Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and explain your recommendation.
 --  The model ended up with the best accuracy score of 70% after optimization.
 The initial neural network had a accuracy score of 69%.
 We could also optimize our neural network by removing more features or simply adding more data to the dataset to increase accuracy.
-I think random forest models have a faster performance than neural networks and also have a chance to avoid the data from being overfitted.